Podcast: Download (198.0MB)

 Did these people meet at noon or did the lunch come at noon?

-Now consider that these are highly fragmented letters I gave you and that NONE of you are trained in the discipline of textual criticism yet you reconstructed the original with accuracy!
+Considering that these papers I handed out were highly fragmented letters and that NONE in the group were in any way trained in the discipline of textual criticism, it is amazing that they reconstructed the original with accuracy!

 This game demonstrates very effectively how powerful textual criticism is in recovering texts which are badly damaged or missing parts.
 If a group of people who know nothing about the process can reconstruct a document which is missing key components and is poorly preserved with that high of accuracy, we have great room for confidence in seasoned textual critics who are working with very well preserved ancient texts of the Bible.